Panorama photo of The Commons, by Thomas R. Schiff

-This clubhouse, designed to be a good neighbor to the nearby First Baptist Church and W.D.
-Richards Elementary School, was built of wood shingle roof and cedar siding.
-It includes a pro shop, lounge, restrooms and storage space.
+This clubhouse was designed to be a good neighbor to the nearby First Baptist Church and W.D.
+Richards Elementary School.
+Built of wood shingle roof and cedar siding, it includes a pro shop, lounge, restrooms, and storage space.

 The simplicity of this building’s form is dominated by the large pitched roof, which is then articulated with a skewed plan, an elongated eyebrow window and an arcade/loggia overlooking the golf course.
 A cube on a pole with super graphics creats a striking identity.